SCECcode/pycsep/docs/reference/glossary.rst

 Stochastic Event Set
 --------------------
-Collection of synthetic earthquake catalogs that are produced by an earthquake forecast.
+Collection of synthetic earthquakes (events) that are produced by an earthquake.
-A *stochastic event set* consists of *N* synthetic catalogs that represent different realizations for the same forecast.
+A *stochastic event set* consists of *N* events that represent a continuous representation of seismicity that can sample the uncertainty present within in the forecasting model.

 .. _earthquake_forecast:

 Earthquake Forecast
 -------------------
-A probabilistic statement about the occurrence of an earthquake that can include information about the magnitude and spatial location.
-CSEP supports earthquake forecasts specified as the expected rate of an event in disjoint space and magnitude bins, and as families of synthetic earthquake catalogs.
+A probabilistic statement about the occurrence of seismicity that can include information about the magnitude and spatial location.
+CSEP supports earthquake forecasts expressed as the expected rate of seismicity in disjoint space and magnitude bins and as families of synthetic earthquake catalogs.

 .. _time-dependent-forecast: